 First of all Don't touch the ants!
 They can inflict a painful sting.
 Horned lizards have some immunity to it at least.
 The sting normally causes pain and swelling.
 If you are ever stung apply ice to the area until the pain subsides.
 If symptoms persist call your physician.
 Persons who are allergic to insect stings should be especially careful as they may require emergency medical attention in the event of an allergic reaction.

 Generally adult horned lizards will eat around 20 to 60 ants per day.
-You may be able to supplement your lizard's diet with baby crickets and other insects and if so you won't need as many ants.
-Juveniles will need less ants.
+Juveniles will need less.
+You may be able to supplement your lizard's diet with crickets as well as Small Dubai Roaches and other insects.
+If so you won't need as many ants.
+Read More about feeding other insects to Horned Lizards at Phrynosoma.org.

 If you are keeping the ants in the fridge you probably won't need to worry about giving them water.
 If you aren't keeping the ants in the fridge they will need water every day.
 Using a spray bottle, spray a mist of water onto the ants and sand once a day to keep the sand a little moist and give the ants some water.
 Don't spray too much or the ants may start to drown in the flood.

 You will only want to feed a few ants at a time to your lizard.
 We recommend about 5 ants at a time.
-Once those are eaten keep putting more ants in for the lizard until it is full (stops eating).
-A good tool to get is a large plastic funnel.
-A couple of plastic spoons or scoops are also useful.
-You can use the scoops or spoons and the funnel to transfer ants out of their "house" into a jar or other container at feeding time.
-Ants are cold blooded just like the lizards so try putting them in the refrigerator (not the freezer) for about 5 minutes to slow them down before feeding them to your pet(s).
+Once those are eaten keep putting more ants into the Terrarium or whatever your lizard is in until the lizard is full (stops eating).
+A funnel and a plastic spoon or scoop can be useful if you need to transfer the ants to another container.
+Ants are cold blooded just like the lizards so if you are not already keeping them in the fridge, try putting them in the refrigerator (not the freezer) for about 5 to 10 minutes to slow them down before feeding them to your pet(s).

 They will normally last up to 2 weeks without losing too many in the fridge.